You are here because you have a question or two on DStv extra view. So, I took some time to describe the idea of DStv Xtraview in detail.

 In order to successfully install your extra view, you need to know basic DStv set up connections.
 If you are techy then you will find it easy to do the job without any hassles.

-What decoders can you connect in Xtraview?
+What type of decoders can you use for Xtraview?

 You can use all the new and old decoder models from Multichoice for extra view connections.
 That is all Explora, HD, and SD decoders.
-However, for the triple view setup, you cannot use HD PVR and SD decoders.
+However, for the triple view set up, you cannot use HD PVR and SD decoders.

 What type of LNB can you use for Extra view?

 If you have the latest decoders (Explora 1, 2, or 3 and HD decoders 5s or 6s) then you can either use a smart LNB or a smart switch for your extra view set up.
 But, for old decoder models, use a universal twin LNB or a DStv smart switch.

 How do you connect DStv extra view cables?

 The picture above shows the DStv extra view connection diagram for a smart LNB.
 Each decoder needs to receive good DStv signal strength and quality for extra view set up to work.